Toward Compact Deep Neural Networks via Energy-Aware Pruning: Experiments

-Figure~\ref{plot:toy_experiment} shows the data distributions of the generated multi-class toy datasets to see the qualitative impact to the models' decision boundary when removing a fixed set of 1000 neurons as selected among the considered pruning criteria.
+Figure~\ref{plot:toy_experiment} shows the data distributions of the generated multi-class toy datasets to see the qualitative impact on the models' decision boundary when removing 1000 neurons with considered pruning criteria.
 This demonstrates how the toy models' decision boundaries change under influence of pruning with all five criteria.
 We can observe that both the Taylor and gradient measures degrade the model significantly whereas weight and LRP preserve the decision boundary from the pruned models reasonably except for the area where classify between 1) class No. 0 (brown) and class No. 2 (green) and 2) between class No. 0 and class No. 3 (black).
-On the other hand, we can clearly see that in contrast to the other property importance based pruning criteria, nuclear-norm significantly classify multi-classes even after pruning process, thus allows to safely remove the unimportant (w.r.t. classification) elements.
+On the other hand, we can clearly see that in contrast to the other property importance-based pruning criteria, nuclear-norm significantly classify multi-classes even after the pruning process, thus allowing to safely remove the unimportant (w.r.t. classification) elements.
 As we can see in Figure~\ref{plot:toy_experiment}, NN-based pruning results in only minimal change in the decision boundary, compared to the other criteria.
 Furthermore, nuclear-norm can successfully preserve original accuracy of 94.95\% up to 93.67\% whereas 91.00\% of weight, 84.92\% of gradient, 85.15\% of Taylor expansion, and 91.30\% of LRP.